oheger/LineDJ/mediaArchive/README.md

 A _local archive_ manages media files that are stored on the same machine as the archive runs on.
-A local folder structure with media files is scanned, and meta data is extracted.
-However, the meta data is not directly served by the local archive, but propagated to a _union archive_.
+A local folder structure with media files is scanned, and metadata is extracted.
+However, the metadata is not directly served by the local archive, but propagated to a _union archive_.

 ### Union archive

-The _union archive_ actually implements the interface for querying media files and meta data.
+The _union archive_ actually implements the interface for querying media files and metadata.
 An application running on the LineDJ platform interacts with one central union archive.
 As the name implies, the archive collects the distribution of other archives - so-called _archive components_ - and provides access to them.

-For small deployments, there is typically a local archive responsible for reading media files and their meta data collaborating with a union archive.
+For small deployments, there is typically a local archive responsible for reading media files and their metadata collaborating with a union archive.
 The latter exposes the data loaded by the former.
 However, this architecture makes it possible to collect data from multiple machines and combine it in a central union archive.
 For instance, a work group could setup a central server on which